-At least 41 orcas and dozens of other dolphins have died at SeaWorld parks from causes including severe trauma, intestinal gangrene, and chronic cardiovascular failure.
+Over 40 orcas have died at SeaWorld’s parks from causes including severe trauma, intestinal gangrene, and chronic cardiovascular failure.
+And over 500 other dolphins and whales have also died after being used for entertainment at these sites.

-Dolphins at SeaWorld are often housed in incompatible groups, 140 of them in just seven tanks, and because of their cramped enclosures, they're unable to escape attacks from other frustrated, aggressive dolphins.
-They're used in cruel circus-style shows in which trainers stand on their faces and ride on their backs as if they were surfboards.
+Dolphins at SeaWorld are often housed in incompatible groups.
+Held for years on end in cramped tanks, they're unable to escape attacks from other frustrated, aggressive dolphins.
+They're used in cruel circus-style shows in which trainers urge them to perform demeaning and unnatural tricks for the crowds.

 What You Can Do